deepin-community/fontforge/doc/sphinx/techref/cliargs.rst

    script file and type its name to your shell and fontforge will be invoked to process that file as a script file (passing any arguments to it)).

+.. option:: -skippyfile

+   Do not execute python init scripts.
+These can be run later using the :py:meth:`fontforge.runInitScripts` Python method.

+.. option:: -skippyplug

+   Do not load (enabled) Python plugins.
+These can be loaded later via the :doc:`Configure Plugins dialog </techref/plugins>` or the :py:meth:`fontforge.loadPlugins` Python method.

 .. option:: -sync

    Do synchronous screen drawing.
 Slows things down, makes some things easier to